-The fishery for Norwegian spring spawning herring has previously (before 2013) been described as progressing clockwise in the Nordic Seas during the year.
-However, the last 5-7 years the annual progression of the fishery has changed into a pendular behaviour, starting in the winter along the Norwegian coast, moving gradually to the west towards Iceland in the summer, and then slightly east again into the central Norwegian Sea in the last quarter of the year.
+The fishery for Norwegian spring-spawning herring has previously (before 2013) been described as progressing clockwise in the Nordic Seas during the year.
+However, the last 5-8 years the annual progression of the fishery has changed into a pendular behaviour, starting in winter along the Norwegian coast, moving gradually to the west towards Iceland in summer, and then east again into the central Norwegian Sea in the last quarter of the year.

-The fishery reached its lowest catches since the mid-nineties in 2015, after which the catches have increased again (table 4.4.1.1).
+The fishery reached its lowest catches since the mid-nineties in 2015, after which the catches increased again and have in the last four years been around 600 000-800 000 tonnes (Table 4.4.1.1).
 It is mainly the fishery in the fourth quarter that has increased since 2015, with up to 2/3 of the catches taken in this quarter.
-This fishery is now mainly in the central Norwegian Sea, north of the Faroes and east of Iceland, whereas before 2015 it used to be stretched out towards the coast of Norway and up towards the Bear Island.
-Changes in migration have also resulted in late arrival at the Norwegian coast for this part of the stock during the winter in recent years.
-The Norwegian coastal fleet (smaller vessel that cannot go that far offshore) have therefore not been able to access this herring during the winter fishery and targeted younger fish (mostly of the 2013 year-class) which overwintered in Norwegian fjords.
+This fishery is now mainly in the central Norwegian Sea, north of the Faroes and east of Iceland, whereas before 2015 it used to be stretched out towards the coast of Norway and north towards the Bear Island.
+Changes in migration have also resulted in late arrival at the Norwegian coast for this part of the stock (mostly older fish) during winter in recent years.
+In winter 2020/2021 the return migration was very late for parts of the adult migrating from the southwestern areas, as Faroese vessels fished on schools of prespawning herring in southern part of the international waters in mid-January 2021 and later in January Norwegian vessels targeted this herring further northeast.
+The Norwegian coastal fleet (smaller vessel that cannot go that far offshore) have therefore not been able to access this herring during winter fishery and targeted younger fish (mostly of the 2013 and in later years the 2016 year class) which overwintered in Norwegian fjords and close to the Norwegian coast in the north.